-teddy r. reeves is an innovator, fashion enthusiast, public theologian and speaker, scholar, and creative.
+teddy r. reeves is an innovator, content producer, public theologian and speaker, fashion enthusiast, scholar, and creative.

 currently, teddy serves as the specialist of religion at the smithsonian national museum of african-american history and culture (nmaahc) in washington, d.c. he earned his b.a. from hampton university, m.div. from princeton seminary, and he is currently a ph.d. candidate at fordham university.

-in 2018, teddy created a national multi-city program entitled, "gOD-talk: a black millennials and faith conversation series," which explores the dynamic ways Black millennials are engaging with faith in the 21st century. the program continues to garner critical acclaim and received a 2019 telly award in the online social issues category.
+in 2018, teddy created a national multi-city program entitled, "gOD-talk: a black millennials and faith conversation series," which explores the dynamic ways Black millennials are engaging with faith in the 21st century. the program continues to garner critical acclaim; having received nine Telly Awards (2019 and 2020) and an Audience Honor award at the 2020 Shorty Awards.

 teddy is a sought-after public speaker, teacher, facilitator, and preacher. when he is not researching, speaking, collecting artifacts, cultivating strategic partnerships, producing innovative programs, traveling, or fund-raising, he can be found spending time with his wife briana and tending to their beloved plant children...